Doing the Works of Jesus and Greater Works

 Which leaves just a moment for the third part of the text.
 And I won’t begrudge the brevity because this truth turns up again in chapters John 15:7, 16 and John 16:23–24.

-3. As a Means to That End, We Have Access in Prayer to Jesus, So That Everything We Need We Can Ask for and Receive It
+3. Everything We Need, We Can Ask for and Receive

 As you seek to carry on my work in the world, and as you seek to let your light shine, and live in love, and offer forgiveness of sins in the name of the crucified and risen Christ, ask me for whatever you need and I will give it to you.
 “Whatever you ask in my name, I will do it.”